the French flag book cover

 Summary: A Treatise of Human Nature (page 12)

-It is worth quoting in full this text, in which Hume, in a few lines, denounces an illusion linked to what is in us most intimate, most personal, and probably most dear: the self.
+This passage deserves to be quoted in full: in a few lines, Hume exposes an illusion bound up with what is most intimate, most personal, and probably most dear to us—the self.

 There are some philosophers, who imagine we are every moment initmately conscious of what we call our SELF; that we feel its existence and its continuance in existence; and are certain, beyond the evidence of a demonstration, both of its perfect identity and simplicity.
 The strongest sensation, the most violent passion, say they, instead of distracting us from this view, only fix it the more intensely, and make us consider their influence on self either by their pain or pleasure.
 To attempt a farther proof of this were to weaken its evidence; since no proof can be deriv'd from any fact, of which we are so intimatley conscious; nor is there any thing, of which we can be certain, if we doubt of this.